Camping Voie Verte / Vélocénie / Vélomaritime

 Even if some of the routes are shared with motorized vehicles, it is a perfect cycling route to discover the Mont St Michel area.
 A feeling of freedom, escape and challenge await you in the heart of Ile et Vilaine.

-Example of a course a few kilometers from the 3 star campsite Les Couenons in Roz Couenon in Ile et Vilaine Brittany.
+Example of a route a few kilometers from our 4 star campsite in Saint Malo in Ille-et-Vilaine Brittany.

 A cycling route that mixes small roads with little traffic and greenway.
 This itinerary is accessible to most people and offers beautiful views of the Mont Saint Michel and its bay.